omni1504/aws-codeartifact-python-proxy/README.md

 | `CODE_ARTIFACT_REPOSITORY` | AWS CodeArtifact repository name<br>e.g. `pypi-store`                                     |
 | `PROXY_AUTH`              | Optional<br>HTTP Basic auth credentials expected by the proxy<br>e.g. `username:password` |

-2. You may also pass in AWS credential environment variables or make credentials available some other way.
-If using the docker-compose provided here, you can use the `.env` template to do this.
-CFN template uses SSM Parameter Store values which it is then passing to ECS task as environment variables.
+Cloudformation template uses SSM Parameter Store to securely store values which it is then passing to ECS task as environment variables.

-The container exposes on port 5000, you can then use this container to pull packages from CodeArtifact.
+3. The container exposes on port 5000, you can then use this container to pull packages from CodeArtifact.

-To run using docker-compose, do:
+4a.
+[Not using ECS] To run using docker-compose, do:

 ```
 $ docker-compose up --build
 ```
+Once application runs, make GET request to the service as described below

-3. If using CFN template, procedure is the following:
+4b.
+If using Cloudformation template, procedure is the following:
 - Run ecr-repo.yml to create ECR repository for container
 - Build and then push container to ECR;
 - Create SSM Parameter Store SecureString for HTTP Auth Credentials (see above)
 - Deploy ecs-task-cfn.yml file which will deploy ECS cluster, task, ALB and associated subnets, Security Groups and IAM roles.

-4. Sample pricing (PLEASE ADJUST NUMBERS BASED ON YOUR REQUIREMENTS) - https://calculator.aws/#/estimate?id=70a111e8b63b99a9f219aa7347d54d497ad5af15
+5. Once Flask application is running, construct URL to retrieve asset from CodeArtifact, for example: wget --user=<username> --password=<password> 'http://<container IP and port or AWS ALB DNS Name>?namespace=my-ns&package=my-package&version=1.0.0&asset=unicorn.png'